TeamHypersomnia/Hypersomnia/docs/pages/todo/bug_database.md

 summary: Notable bugs.
 ---

+- Space station crash on web
+	- Had to decrease texture sizes.
+Maybe we should have some scaling fallback
+	- Or just increase memory

 - server likely shouldn't stop when changing tab
     - do workers still run?
     - we're out of luck because packets will still not be sent so it will still stall/timeout